 - Next, you will get two options: Install CloudReady 2.0.
 Click on the first option to install Chrome OS Flex on your computer.

-- Next, add a network by connecting a LAN cable or connect to the wifi network.
+- Next, add a network by connecting a LAN cable or the wifi network.

 - Then follow the onscreen steps and sign in using your Google Account.